DIY milk carton candle how-to: Homemade candles light up a gift list (1977)

 How to make a delightful lacy Christmas candle (1967)

-All you do is take any size easy-opening Pure-Pak carton, and drink up the milk, eggnog or fruit juice that’s in it.
+How to make a Christmas ice candle: All you do is take any size easy-opening Pure-Pak carton, and drink up the milk, eggnog or fruit juice that’s in it.

 Then, put a regular table candle in the center, fill with crushed ice and pour hot sealing wax until full.
 (The plastic coating will prevent sticking.)